-Last week on my Facebook fan page I posted a photo called “Fairies in the Garden”.
+Recently I posted a photo called “Fairies in the Garden” on my Facebook page.
 This photo is really cute and was assembled using layer masks so I’ll use this as an example for the tutorial.

 Download my toadstool image (right click and save).